At least 1 dead and dozens injured as Russian drones strike a Ukrainian railway station

-Russian drones struck a Ukrainian railway station on Saturday, killing one and wounding dozens, as Moscow stepped up strikes on Ukraine's rail and power grids ahead of the fourth winter since its all-out invasion.
+Russian drones struck a Ukrainian railway station on Saturday, killing one and wounding dozens, as Moscow stepped up strikes on Ukraine's rail and power grids before the fourth winter since its all-out invasion.

-At least 30 people were injured in the “savage” attack, Ukrainian President Volodymyr Zelenskyy said following the attack on Shostka, a city northeast of Kyiv that lies some 70 kilometers (43 miles) from the Russian border.
+At least 30 people were wounded in the “savage” attack, Ukrainian President Volodymyr Zelenskyy said following the attack on Shostka, a city in the Sumy region northeast of Kyiv that lies about 70 kilometers (43 miles) from the Russian border.
 Hours later, local prosecutors said that a 71-year-old man was found dead in one of the wrecked carriages.

 The head of Ukraine's national rail operator, Ukrzaliznytsia, Oleksandr Pertsovsky, called the strike “a vile attack aimed at stopping communication with our front-line communities.”